Beny History, Family Crest & Coats of Arms

-The ancestors of the Beny family may have been Viking settlers.
-Their surname comes from a place name of Norse origins, from when they lived at Bennie, near the village of Braco in the parish of Logi-Almond in Perthshire.
+The Beny family name comes from a place name that was first used among the Viking settlers who arrived in the shores of Scotland in the Middle Ages.
+The Beny name comes from someone having lived at Bennie, near the village of Braco in the parish of Logi-Almond in Perthshire.

 Early Origins of the Beny family

 The surname Beny was first found in Cumberland and Westmorland.
 The move of many of the family from northern England to Scotland is not documented.
 But we do know that "Hugh de Benne or Bennef witnessed charters by Gilchrist, earl of Angus, c.
 1201-7.
 Hugh filius Hugonis de Benne witnessed a charter by Vmfridus de Berkelay to the Abbey of Arnbroath c.
 1204-11, and as de Benne or Bennef attested a charter by William filius Bernardi."

 Back in northern England, Yorkshire is of particular note.
 There we find Ralph Benny in the Subsidy Rolls of 1301 and later Johannes Benny was listed in the Yorkshire Poll Tax Rolls of 1379.

 Jordan de Belnai, in 1165, held two fees of Earl Walter Giffard, in Buckinghamshire and Hugh de Belne, according to the Testa de Nevill, held Belne, in Worcestershire, of the Baron of Dudley.

 Early History of the Beny family